-- a) communication among users and among systems, or between the system and the user, - b) situation-awareness, like modeling location and environment aspects (physical situation) or the current user activity (personal situation) - c) knowledge chunks: determining the set of situation-relevant information, services or behaviors [2].
+a) Communication among users and among systems, or between the system and the user, b) Situation-awareness, like modeling location and environment aspects (physical situation) or the current user activity (personal situation)

+c) Knowledge chunks: determining the set of situation-relevant information, services or behaviors [5].

-In our article, we are dealing with context-aware knowledge chunks.
+In our approach, we are dealing with context-aware knowledge chunks.
 Let us start with the base element - location.

 There are many different approaches for getting location info for mobile subscribes.
-In general, it could be pretty Manfred Sneps-Sneppe Ventspils University College Ventspils International Radio Astronomy Centre Ventspils, Latvia e-mail: manfreds.sneps@gmail.com standard nowadays (GPS, cell-id, assisted GPS [3]), but everything is getting more complicated as soon as we need indoor positioning.
+In general, it could be pretty standard nowadays (GPS, cell-id, assisted GPS [6]), but everything is getting more complicated as soon as we need indoor positioning.
 Due to the signal attenuation caused by construction materials, the Global Positioning System (GPS) loses significant accuracy indoors.
 Instead of satellites, an indoor positioning system (IPS) relies on nearby anchors (nodes with a known position), which either actively locate tags or provide environmental context for devices to sense.
-The localized nature of an IPS has resulted in design fragmentation, with systems making use of various optical, radio, or even acoustic technologies [4].
+The localized nature of an IPS has resulted in design fragmentation, with systems making use of various optical, radio, or even acoustic technologies [7].

-Nowadays, a great number of technologies are being used for indoor localization, such as Wi-Fi, RFID etc. However, all of them require the utilization of their own API with their own protocols.
+Nowadays, a great number of technologies are being used for indoor localization, such as Wi-Fi, RFID etc. [7].
+However, all of them require the utilization of their own API with their own protocols.
 This can be a big challenge for developing heterogeneous scenarios where different localization systems have to be used for a location service.

 One of the most used approaches to indoor location is Wi-Fi based positioning.
-A standard Wi-Fi based positioning system, such as the one offered by Ekahau [4] is completely software-based and utilizes existing Wi-Fi access points installed in a facility and radio cards already present in the user devices.
+A standard Wi-Fi based positioning system, such as the one offered by Cisco is completely software-based and utilizes existing Wi-Fi access points installed in a facility and radio cards already present in the user devices.
 Companies could deploy also Wi-Fi based radio tags that use industry standard components that adhere to the 802.11 standards.
 This approach allows for the use of commercial off-the-shelf hardware and drivers to produce a standards-based radio tag that can communicate bidirectionally over the 802.11 networks.